Phase 3 · Selective Alignment · May 2026 Onwards

 2020–2024

-27-person team. ~$700K self-funded.
+27-person execution team.
+Founder-funded Phase 1 capital deployment.
 Mazzaneh live with 168K+ organic users, 12K+ businesses, 22+ modules.
-Context for the one-person claim, not part of it.
+Product, market, and execution evidence; not part of the bounded Phase 2 solo claim.

 Complete